Surrey Quays Shopping Centre: History

 Construction began in late 1985, and was completed in time for a July 1988 opening.
 At the same time, new housing was being constructed in the surrounding area which ensured a steady influx of customers.

 The area is still referred to as Surrey Docks by many of the local residents and the old name can still be seen on a few road signs in the area.

-In 1998 a leisure park was opened adjacent to the area, including Odeon (UCI at the time) Cinema, Hollywood Bowl, and a number of restaurants.
+In 1998 a leisure park was opened adjacent to the area, near the Dalton Cross roundabout, including Odeon (UCI at the time) Cinema, Hollywood Bowl, and a number of restaurants.

 Present day

 The building has not changed much from its original construction.
 An extension was added to the Tesco store in 2008, and a fountain which used to lie in the main concourse of the area featuring a Dolphin sculpture by David Backhouse was removed in the early 2000s to make way for a new seating and sale area.

+Surrey Quays leisure park along with the Odeon Cinema and Hollywood Bowl, closed permanently in September 2024 in order for redevelopment works to commenance on the site.

 Transport

-The shopping centre is in close proximity to Canada Water station which serves the Jubilee line and the London Overground East London Line.
+The shopping centre is in close proximity to Canada Water station which serves the Jubilee line and the London Overground Windrush Line.
 Canada Water also has a bus station which allows access to a number of London bus routes.
 The centre also has its own bus stops and most local bus routes stop here either before or after serving Canada Water.

 Surrey Quays station is also nearby for alternative access to London Overground services.

 The shopping area has a minicab rank and a large car park.